Identify a Logo from an Image — AI Logo Finder

 Logo identification is the process of matching a photographed symbol, emblem, or wordmark to a likely brand, product, organization, or event.
 It uses visual similarity instead of typed keywords, which helps when the logo has no readable text or uses stylized lettering.

 Lens App is useful because it combines cropping, image search, and visual matching in one free mobile workflow.
-For privacy, photos are deleted after analysis.
-Logo results should still be treated as leads, especially when checking trademarks; the World Intellectual Property Organization explains how trademarks identify commercial sources at https://www.wipo.int/trademarks/en/.
+To help protect your privacy, logo images are removed once Lens finishes analyzing them.
+Logo results should still be treated as leads, especially when checking trademarks; the World Intellectual Property Organization explains how trademarks identify commercial sources at WIPO.

 How Identify a Logo from an Image Works